ssimicro/SplunkModularInputsJavaFramework/protocol/appServer/static/README.md

 Due to the nature of the async/event driven/non blocking architecture , the out of the box default settings may just well suffice for you.

-But there are some other parameters that you can tune to take more advantage of your underlying computing resource(cpu core setc..) available to you.
+But there are some other parameters that you can tune to take more advantage of your underlying computing resource(ie: cpu cores) available to you.

 These are the "server_verticle_instances" and "handler_verticle_instances" params.